CAREAssist has contracted with Ramsell as the PBA/PBM (Pharmacy Benefits Administrator / Pharmacy Benefits Manager).

 Help your Clients Quit Tobacco

-CAREAssist provides a variety of free resources for clients who want to quit tobacco, including:
+CAREAssist caseworkers can help navigate resources for clients who want to quit tobacco, including:

-- Free nicotine replacement therapy (patches, gum, lozenges) through a local pharmacy
+- Free nicotine replacement therapy (patches, gum, lozenges) through a preferred pharmacy when insurance does not cover.

 Medication Therapy Management (MTM)